Roemheld syndrome

 Diagnosis

 There is significant scope of misdiagnosis of Roemheld syndrome.
-Diagnosis of Roemheld syndrome usually starts with a cardiac workup, as the gastric symptoms may go unnoticed, the cardiac symptoms are scary and can be quite severe.
-After an EKG, Holter monitor, tilt test, cardiac MRI, cardiac CT, heart catheterization, EP study, echo-cardiogram, and extensive blood work, and possibly a sleep study, a cardiologist may rule out a heart condition.
+Diagnosis of Roemheld syndrome usually begins with a cardiac workup, as the gastric symptoms may go unnoticed, and the cardiac symptoms are frightening and can be quite severe.
+After an EKG, Holter monitor, tilt table test, cardiac MRI, cardiac CT, heart catheterization, electrophysiology study, echocardiogram, and extensive blood work, and possibly a sleep study, a cardiologist may rule out a heart condition.

-Often a psych workup may ensue as a conversion disorder may be suspected in the absence of heart disease, or structural heart abnormalities.
+Often a psychiatric evaluation may follow, as conversion disorder may be suspected in the absence of heart disease or structural heart abnormalities.

-Diagnosis is often made based on symptoms in the absence of heart abnormalities.
-A gastroenterologist will perform a colonoscopy, endoscopy, and ultrasound to locate or eliminate problems in the abdomen.
+In the absence of heart abnormalities, the diagnosis is often made on the basis of symptoms.
+A gastroenterologist will perform a colonoscopy, endoscopy, and abdominal ultrasound to locate or rule out problems in the abdomen.

 Determining the cause of Roemheld syndrome is still not an exact science.
-If you have an ultrasound or sleep study, ensure that you know how to reproduce the symptoms, as it is difficult to detect any abnormalities when symptoms have subsided.
+If an ultrasound or sleep study is considered, the patient has to be able to trigger the symptoms, as it is difficult to detect any abnormalities when symptoms have subsided.

 Treatment